wp-plugins/socials-ignited/readme.txt

 == Description ==

-Brought to you by the folks of [CSSIgniter](http://www.cssigniter.com "Premium WordPress Themes"), the Socials Ignited plugin allows you to display and link icons on your website of more than 50 social networks, just by dragging a widget.
+Brought to you by the [CSSIgniter](http://www.cssigniter.com "Premium WordPress Themes") folks, the Socials Ignited plugin allows you to display and link icons on your website of more than 50 social networks, just by dragging a widget.

 There are icons for: